projectcalico/calico/master/getting-started/mesos/tutorials/unified.md

 #### a.)
 Using Mesos-Execute

-To test that Calico's network is functioning correctly, use `mesos-execute` and set `--networks` to launch a task on your Calico-CNI network:
+To test that Calico's network is functioning correctly, use `mesos-execute` and set `--networks` to launch a task on your Calico CNI network:

 ```shell
 mesos-execute --containerizer=mesos \